huynguyen250896/DrGA/data_n_code/metabolic_syndrome/README.md

 accession number GSE2814.

 The files here contain:
-1. FemaleLiver-Data.zip: the raw data nescessary for running examples.
+1. FemaleLiver-Data.zip: the raw data necessary for running examples.

 2. process_data_DrGA.R: R code examples to process the raw data from scratch before inputting them to DrGA.